The Wonderful World of International Teaching

 Curriculum Type: For example, if your qualifications and experience are related to the US school system, a school that employs a British National Curriculum (NC) will not be your best option.

-Fortunately, most international schools have switched to the IB curriculum, which eliminates the differences.
+Fortunately, most international schools have switched to the IB curriculum, which eliminates most differences.
 Once you are hired, the IB training is usually provided by the school.

 Accreditation: you will want your prospective school to be accredited by one of the major international organization.
 Why is it important?
-Because accreditation guarantees that your employer is not a cowboy school!
+Because an accreditation involves a rigorous review of the school over a year or longer.
+Consequently, the chances that your recruiter operates illegally are diminished greatly.
 Those who neglect to do their homework are more likely to end up working for a questionable employer under an illegal contract.

-Students: the schools that hire many local students are very different from those who serve the international diplomatic and expatriate communities.
+Students: the schools that recruit many local students are very different from those who serve the international diplomatic and expatriate communities.

 Ownership: most international schools are non-profit organizations governed by an elected School Board.
 Whatever money they make they spend it on teacher salaries and school development.
 For-profit proprietary schools may differ, depending on the owner's policies.
 Some may offer even better conditions than non-profits but it's more common to operate them as commercial ventures.